linda-seiter/CMSC115_2258/unit2_project/README.md

 </tr>
 </table>

 ## Task 2 - SeafoodMarket

 **Objective**: Calculate the total cost of fish purchased based on the weight and price per pound, rounding the total to two decimal places.

-Update the `main` method in the `SeafoodMarket` class to implement the following functionality:
+Update the `main` method in the `SeafoodMarket` class to implement the following
+functionality:

 1. Declare and initialize a `Scanner` to read input from the console.
 2. Prompt for and read two doubles: (1) pounds of fish and (2) price per pound.
 3. Calculate the total cost as a double, rounding the value to 2 digits after the decimal point.
+Make sure you avoid integer division!
 4. Print the pounds, price per pound, and total cost as shown in the sample runs below.
 5. Run `SeafoodMarketTest` to confirm your solution passes the Junit tests.

 <table>
 <tr>